Piracetam for social anxiety

 Dozens of racetam derivatives have since been developed based on the original Piracetam.
 All synthetic compounds, racetams share a pyrrolidone nucleus.

 Piracetam modulates AMPA receptors, and boosts the function of acetylcholine in the brain.
 A favorite racetam among the nootropics community.
-Neurohackers use Piracetam to boost memory and learning.
+Neurohackers use Piracetam to boost cognitive function and learning and memory.

 If you’re going to start experimenting with racetams, my recommendation at Nootropics Expert is to start with Piracetam.
 Because it works, it’s safe and it’s cheaper than all the other nootropics in the racetam-family.